 After surgery, it takes 2-3 months for strong and stable bone to form.
 During this time and afterwards, the body should be supplied with important vitamins, minerals and building blocks.
 These include vitamin D3, K2, magnesium, calcium, silica (silicon) and boron.

-These are supplied via supplements and a high-quality, balanced diet.
+These are supplied via supplements and a balanced diet with high-quality foods.

 The bacterial flora in the oral cavity should also remain permanently stable and not cause any pathological processes.
-In this way, the ceramic implants placed can remain firmly stabilized in the jaw bone for a lifetime.
+This way, the ceramic implants placed can remain firmly stabilized in the jaw bone for a lifetime.

 Are there differences in procedures of the upper jaw and lower jaw?

-In addition, the maxillary sinuses are located in the posterior region of the upper jaw and the lower jaw nerves are located in the lower jaw.
-Accordingly, there are slight differences in the operations.
+In addition, the maxillary sinuses are located in the lateral/posterior region of the upper jaw and the lower jaw nerves are located in the lower jaw.
+Accordingly, there are slight differences in surgery depending on the area.

 Is cooling useful/important after the operation and for how long?

-Cooling is very useful and should be done on the day of the operation as well as one to two days afterwards.
+Cooling is beneficial on the day of the operation as well as one to two days after.
 In our practice, cooling is carried out with the Hilotherm cooling mask.
-If you also need such a cooling device at home, please contact us a few weeks before the operation.
+If you also need a cooling device at home, please contact us a few weeks before the surgery.

 Is the all-in-one concept also suitable for chronically ill and weakened patients?

 We work closely with doctors and naturopaths.
-Depending on the patient’s condition and the urgency of the treatment, the therapy is always planned very individually.
-Appropriate preparation and follow-up work can be carried out on an interdisciplinary basis to strengthen the patient.
+Depending on the patient’s condition and the urgency of the treatment, the procesure is always planned individually.
+Appropriate preparation and follow-up work can be carried out on an interdisciplinary basis to strengthen the overall health of the patient.

-Can the operations also be performed under general anesthesia?
+Can dental surgery also be performed under general anesthesia?

 In our practice we work with a professional anesthesia team and can offer all treatments under general anesthesia.
-Please read the article – General Anesthesia Read the article → General anaesthesia.
+For more information please read the article – General Anesthesia Read the article → General anaesthesia.